Best Things To Do In Amsterdam In February

 3. Visit Bruges from Amsterdam in February

-If you want to crown your trip to the Netherlands, you should consider the possibility of taking a short hop and venture to Bruges, the queen of the neighboring country.
+If you want to crown your trip to the Netherlands, you should consider the possibility of taking a little leap and venture to Bruges, the queen of the neighboring country.
 In this Belgian city, I assure you that you will feel out of time, and you will return from your vacation with the nostalgia of a time you have not even known.

 If you want to know how to get from Amsterdam to Bruges, you should read this article about it, and add the point to your itinerary.